Frederick M. Ellis: Early life and playing career

 Ellis was born in 1906 in Norwood, Massachusetts.
-His family moved to Gloucester and then to Medford, where Ellis attended Medford High School, graduating in 1925.
-Ellis entered Tufts University that fall, majoring in civil engineering.
+His family moved to Gloucester and he attended Gloucester High School for two years.
+He then moved to Medford, where he was the starting quarterback for the Medford High School football team, was the anchor on the MHS relay team, and competed in the high jump and dash race for the track team.

+Ellis graduated from MHS in 1925 and entered Tufts University that fall, majoring in civil engineering.
 Ellis lettered in four sports – football, basketball, baseball, and track – at Tufts, from which he graduated in 1929.
 He was the first Tufts student to earn varsity letters in four sports.
-In the summers of 1928 and 1929, he played for Orleans in the Cape Cod Baseball League.

 Ellis is best remembered for his time playing football.
 He played quarterback for the Tufts football team from 1926 to 1928, scoring a school-record 181 points.
 That record stood until 2016, when Shayne "Chance" Brady finished his Tufts career with 210 points.
 Ellis led the 1927 squad to an undefeated season, with the Jumbos posting a perfect 8–0 record.

+In the summers of 1928 and 1929, he played for Orleans in the Cape Cod Baseball League.
+In 1930, he played for a professional basketball team in Auburn, Maine.

 Ellis' future wife, Dorothea Loughlin, attended Jackson College – the women's college associated with Tufts – from 1927 to 1931 and played on the Jackson baseball team.

 Later life

-For a period of time after graduating, Ellis coached at Dean Academy.
-His stint included a period of time during which the team assembled three consecutive undefeated seasons.
+In 1929, Ellis became the football, basketball, and baseball coach at the Bridgton Academy.
+He also taught algebra and history.
+One of his athletes, Johnny Grinnell, followed in Ellis' footsteps at Tufts and became the first Tufts alumnus inducted into the College Football Hall of Fame.
+In his first year at the school, Bridgton's football team defeated Hebron Academy 27–7 to win the state championship.
+They won the western conference title the following season, but no championship game was held.
+They returned to the title game in 1931, but lost to Kents Hill School 20–6.

+In 1934, Ellis became an assistant football coach at Beverly High School.
+In 1938, he returned to Tufts as backfield coach.
+Two years later, he became the football and basketball coach at the Dean Academy.
+From 1940 to 1942, his football team won 17 consecutive games.
+During World War II, Ellis served in the Pacific Theater with the United States Army.

-Ellis eventually returned to Medford and served as the head football coach at Tufts from 1946 to 1953, compiling a record of 25–34–6.
+In 1946, Ellis was discharged from the Army and returned to Tufts to succeed the retiring Lewis Manly as head football coach.
+He coached the Jumbos from 1946 to 1953, compiling a record of 25–34–6.
 He was also the head basketball coach from 1946 to 1953, tallying a mark of 74–75.
 In 1954, Ellis became a full professor and the chairman of Tufts' Department of Physical Education.